What is the difference between Pension Trusts and Contract Pensions?

 All QNUPS schemes have rules around when you can drawdown / take money from them.
 Depending on where the QNUPS is set up, the earliest is age 55, and at that point, you can take up to 30% of the total value as a tax-free lump sum.

-The remaining 70% has to be used to provide a regular income which can be taken monthly, quarterly, half-yearly or annually.
-The amount that can be taken as income each year is determined by the size of your fund, your age at withdrawal and the Government Actuarially Determined or GAD rates.
-This process is an HMRC stipulation and part of any schemes qualification and acceptance by them as a QNUPS.
+The remaining 70% must be used to provide a regular income, which can be taken monthly, quarterly, half-yearly, or annually.
+The amount that can be taken as income each year is determined by the size of your fund, your age at withdrawal, and the Government Actuarially Determined or GAD rates.
+This process is an HMRC stipulation and part of any scheme’s qualification and acceptance by them as QNUPS.

-You are allowed to take out as much as 150% of the published GAD rates, which is generous by comparison to calculations used for other scheme types, and normally plenty for members to enjoy a comfortable lifestyle each year.
+You are allowed to take out as much as 150% of the published GAD rates, which is generous compared to calculations used for other scheme types and normally plenty for members to enjoy a comfortable lifestyle each year.

 The Government Actuarially Determined or GAD rates and how they affect your retirement income from QNUPS